TFTWPhoenix/Ion-Lang/README.md

 ### How is it made?

-Ion is written in C++.
+Ion is written in C#.
 To build Ion for yourself just run the `build.sh` file.